Put Your Stalking Skills to the Test;

 Polarising glasses: And a broad-peaked hat are essential to reduce surface glare and help you spot fish.

 Line cleaner: Casting across 20′ of bank will make your fly line dirty and inefficient.
 You may need to clean your fly line 2 or 3 times during the day.
 Take a spare line too, if travelling in remote areas with no tackle shops!

 Sling pack: You need to be highly mobile.
-A simple waist bag or sling pack will carry all your needs.
-Ensure it will hold a water bottle.
+A simple waist bag or sling pack will carry all your

 Fish care: Unless you plan to photograph and release your prize in the water (preferred), consider carrying a lightweight unhooking mat.
 Big, heavy-bodied fish require support to avoid internal damage.